 Text to win sweepstakes are the same as text to win contests.
 Basically, you enter a contest where you send a keyword to a short code and earn a sweepstake for that contest.
 The more text message sweepstakes you earn, the higher the chances of winning a prize.

 From a business standpoint, when people enter your text sweepstakes, they are automatically subscribing to your marketing campaign.
-This enlarges your userbase, thus increasing the amount of prospects and leads, which you can later try to turn into customers.
+This enlarges your userbase, thus increasing the number of prospects and leads, which you can later try to turn into customers.

 Best Text to Win Sweepstakes Examples from 2018

-There are couple of good examples of brands utilizing text to win sweepstakes as part of their marketing campaign from 2018.
+There are a couple of good examples of brands utilizing text to win sweepstakes as part of their marketing campaign from 2018.
 Here is a couple of them.

 - Seven Spring Mountain resort partnered up with WUSA 9 TV channel (an affiliate of CBS Washington) to launch a text to win campaign.
 Through TV ads, customers were given the keyword “SKITRIP” and were offered a chance to win a vacation trip to the skiing resort.
 Hundreds of participants entered the contest which helped the resort generate awareness in a crucial winter vacation time.
 As a result, the resort acquired new customers as well as new leads and prospects.